sentientforest/sylvanomicon/en-us/power_outages.md

 * Refrigeration is a useful modern convenience.
 With my inverter generator, I should be able to keep my food cold.
 Last year we bought ice and moved food to coolers.
 * Ice.
 PG&E gives fair warning for these outages.
 One way to keep a refrigerator / freezer cold is to fill it with ice.
 Ice sells out quickly during these events, but if you have a freezer and tap water you can always make it yourself.
 Prior to the shutoff, I have filled various small containers (such as empty beer / mineral water cans and small dixie cups) with water and put them in the freezer.
 My larger freezer even fit two one gallon milk cartons filled 2/3 full with water.
 Prior the shutoff, I'll put some of these frozen containers in my refrigerator and it will help keep the food cold.
 * It's supposedly going to be 99˚F tomorrow.
 I have a portable evaporative cooler that I can power with my generator.
 It won't be nearly as nice as air conditioning, but it's better than nothing.
 And fortunately our house has a basement which will hopefully stay somewhat cooler due to the thermal properties of the earth on the walls.
+* Lights - have a blackout kit.
+Power outages happen.
+Every reasonably responsible adult should have some batteries, flashlights, lanterns etc. ready to go in the case this happens.
+* Cooking - our stovetop is propane-fueled, so it doesn't need electricity to run.
+However, the starter is of course electric so we have a lighter ready to use when the power is out.